dooboolab-community/dooboo-ui/README.md

 ## Demo

+You can see live example at [https://dooboolab-community.github.io/dooboo-ui](https://dooboolab-community.github.io/dooboo-ui).

-Run the storybook in your local environments.
-Follow [Contributing Guide](./Contributing) for that.
+To run the storybook in your local environments.
+Follow [Contributing Guide](./Contributing).

 > `Documentation` is not identical to `Demo`. `Demo` is just a playground whereas `documentation` is for the customers.
 Documentations are missing many features yet.